Dialogues with Brazil.

 Morning sessions

-Local Gov representatives present their urban problems and current situation with five slides.
-The slides introduce the sector and department, describe with data and stats pressing urban issues, relate to ongoing or possible solutions and technical synergies, and detail the execution and financial obstacles.
+Local Gov representatives present their urban problems and current situation.
+The introduction describes the sector and municipal secretary, data and stats pressing urban issues, ongoing or possible solutions, and details about management, execution, or financial obstacles in developing their projects.
 Q&A follows, where advisors take note of the issues for discussion in the afternoon sessions.
-Downlod the slides here.

 Afternoon sessions